yuefanhao/SuperPoint-SuperGlue-TensorRT/README.md

 # test on the folder with image sequence, output images will be saved in the param assigned dir
 ./superpointglue_sequence  ../config/config.yaml ../weights/ ${PWD}/../image/freiburg_sequence/ ${PWD}/../image/freiburg_sequence/match_images/
 ```
-If you modified the image size in the config file, you should delete the old .engine file in the weights dir.
+The default image size param is 320x240, if you need to modify the image size in the config file, you should delete the old .engine file in the weights dir.